Okay, I have a few issues with this, and they aren't directly related to the concept only to the business reality.

 .
 My Project Manager wants to know why it cost twice as much this time as last time.
 This time I have refactored both scripts into a supporting infrastructure and a couple of derived functions.
 I have in effect rewritten the first piece of work, and have also written some infrastructure and some new functionality.
 Testing has been done on the changes to the first function, the new infrastructure (which is tested by the functions), and the new functionality.

 If we believe you XPers (and I have seen no evidence that proves you wrong) this approach costs less overall.
 However, this conversation with my Project Manager may take place:

 - What do you mean it'll take three times as long as the last change?

 - I've got to write the new change along with its test code, refactor the code, which means abstracting out commonality between the last function, the new function and the rest of the system.
-Then I have to rewrite the old function and the new function utilising the now refactored functionality (or infrastructure as we will now call it).
+Then I have to rewrite the old function and the new function utilizing the now refactored functionality (or infrastructure as we will now call it).
 After that I have to rerun (if I'm lucky) or rewrite the tests for the first function and rerun the tests for the second function.

 - Look, I just want you to write a script like you did last time.

 - But the system will become a mess, and nobody will be able to maintain it in the future.

 So, does XP disappear up its own backside in a puff of logic?
 Or have I got the wrong idea here?
 I think that I have followed the logic correctly.
 PMs want developers to reduce costs now, not in the future, that is why they are interested in cost estimation and why they think that software costs so much.
 Generally a PM will complete a project and then move on, sometimes they only complete an iteration.
 What has future maintainability got to attract them?

 If the first script is large, you should already be doing refactoring and test cases while doing it.
 Then development of the second script, also large, can take advantage of the investment of work in the first.
 Call this "reuse", which improves reliability, reduces development and testing, and saves time and money now.